rool78/rool78.github.io/content/articles/switching-coroutine-dispatchers.md

 Remember that *CoroutineDispatcher* is part of the [coroutines library](https://github.com/Kotlin/kotlinx.coroutines), it brings the capability of confining Coroutine execution to a specific thread, dispatching it to a thread pool, or letting it run unconfined.

-Coroutines library is already providing some build-in coroutine dispatchers, let's see the usage of the most common ones:
+Coroutines library is already providing some built-in coroutine dispatchers, let's see the usage of the most common ones:

 - **Default:** CPU-intensive operations.
 - **IO:** I/O Operations (read/write files, network calls...)